cohenadair/VEGANbot/README.md

 ## License

-The source code for all Train 2.0 apps and services is available under the Apache 2.0 License.
+The source code for all VEGANbot is available under the Apache 2.0 License.
 See the [LICENSE](https://github.com/cohenadair/Train-2.0/blob/master/LICENSE) file for more information.

 ## Contact